Contributing Seeds

 Allow the chosen fruit to remain on the plant until it becomes large and yellow.
 Further maturation is recommended (3 weeks) until the cucumber softens (but don’t allow it to decompose).
 Remove the seeds from the cavities of the cucumbers, and allow to ferment 1-3 days.
 Add water, agitate, pour off floating skins and any seeds that didn’t sink.
 Repeat several times until the water is clear, then pour into a strainer.
 Follow seed drying guidelines.

-Kale (Brassica Oleracea) Grains
+Kale (Brassica oleracea) Grains

 Steward: Joseph Z